 - This post contains affiliate links.
 Read more here.

-Dog potty pads: they’re not the most glamorous thing to have lying around, but when it comes to training a puppy, many pet parents feel it’s a whole lot better than something else lying—er, puddling—around the home.
+Ok, it’s true.
+Dog potty pads: they’re not the most glamorous thing to have lying around.
+However, when it comes to training a puppy, many pet parents feel it’s a whole lot better than something else lying—er, puddling—around the home.

 Welcome to your potty pad exposé.
 We’ve broken down the pros and cons of potty pads, which dogs (and pet parents) can most benefit from them, and which potty pads are the best on the market.